marklagendijk/protractor/docs/browser-setup.md

 --------------------
 _Note: We recommend against using PhantomJS for tests with Protractor.
 There are many reported issues with PhantomJS crashing and behaving differently from real browsers._

 In order to test locally with [PhantomJS](http://phantomjs.org/), you'll need to either have it installed globally, or relative to your project.
 For global install see the [PhantomJS download page](http://phantomjs.org/download.html).
-For local install run: `npm install phantomjs`.
+Or run: `npm install phantomjs-prebuilt -g`.
+For local install run: `npm install phantomjs-prebuilt`.

 Add phantomjs to the driver capabilities, and include a path to the binary if using local installation:
 ```javascript